 It is a good idea to keep an eye on the news, New Zealand Government’s SafeTravel and Australian Government’s Department of Home Affairs and Smartraveller websites for updates prior to your flight to check whether there are any hotspots where you currently are or plan on travelling to.

-What if I book a flight and the bubble isn’t approved or my circumstances change?
+What if I book a flight and there is an outbreak or my circumstances change?

 It is important to familiarise yourself with the refund policy of your airline before you purchase your ticket.
 Most airlines are offering more flexibility in light of the coronavirus pandemic.
-For example, Qantas is offering to waive the change fee one time if passengers choose to change the date of their travel before 31 March 2021.
+For example, Qantas is offering to waive the change fee if passengers choose to change the date of their travel booked before 31 July, 2021.
 If a flight is cancelled, Qantas will rebook passengers on the next available flight or offer a flight credit or refund.

 Travel insurance is not likely to cover your costs for cancellations.
 The Australian Competition and Consumer Commission says cancellations made because of restrictions enforced by a government may not result in an automatic refund.